Thescelosauridae: Paleoecology

-Orodromines may have burrowed, as is known for Oryctodromeus which was found in burrows, based upon the packing of their bones in situations where they typically would have been scattered.
+Thescelosaurids were highly selective browsers that would have fed mainly on soft, pulpy foods.
+It has been suggested that at least some thescelosaurids, particularly orodromines, though perhaps even large thescelosaurines like Thescelosaurus, engaged in burrowing, as is known for Oryctodromeus which was found in burrows, based upon the packing of their bones in situations where they typically would have been scattered.